Dipeua/LBrute/README.md

 # LBrute
-LBrute is a very very very basic brute force tool that I created to learn requests, argparser and other Python modules.
+Brute is a very very very basic brute force tool that I created to learn requests, argparse and other python modules.

 By default it uses the rockyou.txt password file present in all pentest distributions.